websocket-rails/websocket-rails/README.md

 # Websocket-Rails

-Plug and play websocket support for ruby on rails.
-Includes event router for mapping javascript events to controller actions and basic javascript client.
+Plug and play WebSocket support for ruby on rails.
+Includes event router for mapping javascript events to controller actions.
+There is no need for a separate WebSocket server process.
+Requests to `/websocket` will be passed through to the embedded WebSocket server provided by the em-websocket gem.

 ## Installation

 Add the gem to your Gemfile

-*important*
+*Important Note*

 Thin is the only web server currently supported.
+Use the `thin-websocket` executable provided by the websocket-rack gem to override the Thin connection timeout setting.
+The full command to start the server in development is `thin-websocket -p 3000 start`.
+Be sure to enable config.threadsafe! in your rails application and use the Rack::Fiberpool middleware to take advantage of Thin's asynchronous request processing.

 ````ruby
 gem 'websocket-ruby'
 ````

-Map websocket events to controller actions by creating an `events.rb` file in your app/config/initializers directory
+Map WebSocket events to controller actions by creating an `events.rb` file in your app/config/initializers directory

 ````ruby
 # app/config/initializers